Vicki VerMeer, MSPT

 Katie Reynolds, DPT

-Katie received her Doctor of Physical Therapy degree from Shenandoah University in Winchester, VA in 2008.
-She graduated from Longwood University, Farmville, VA in 2005, where she received her Bachelor of Science degree in Biology.
+Katie received her Doctor of Physical Therapy degree from Shenandoah University and undergraduate from Longwood University.
 She has been with Carousel Physical Therapy since 2009.

 Katie believes patient education is the key in the rehabilitation process.
 "When the patient is able to understand the problem for which they are coming to therapy, they then can better understand the importance of certain exercises.
 This makes for a close patient-therapist relationship."